logo for pulau-pangkor.com

 Bicycles and motorbikes can be rented at Pangkor but also in Lumut.
 If you stay at Pangkor you may be able to rent one at your hotel.

-On Pangkor island, as said, the circle road Dutch Fort and Tiger Rock, worth a visit.
+On the island, as said, the circle road will lead you all around the island.
+The only exception is the road out of Pangkor Town to Teluk Gedung.
+This road will lead you to the Dutch Fort and Tiger Rock, both worth a visit.
 The few kilometers to both go over a few short but steep hills.

 I have written 2 pages with two distinctive different routes on the mainland.
-The disadvantage of a motorbike is the noise that disturbs the tranquility of the Damar Laut (opposite of Lumut) area.
+The disadvantage of a motorbike is the noise that disturbs the tranquillity of the Damar Laut (opposite of Lumut) area.

 Having said that, take a motorbike and you can easily do a bit more in the area.
 And, you won't be too sweaty and tired.